 Before you come

 - If you have children or students, please arrange for 1 adult chaperone for every 10 children.
-Chaperones are required to supervise groups at all times.
+Chaperons are required to supervise groups at all times.

 - Review expected behavior with your group if you have children.